Korean-style fire cheesesteak

 Directions:

-Fire marinade: add all ingredients from the fire marinade to a medium sized bowl and stir to combine very well.
-This marinade can store in the refrigerator in a sealed container for up to a week.
+Fire marinade: add all ingredients from the fire marinade to a medium-sized bowl and stir to combine very well.
+This marinade can be stored in the refrigerator in a sealed container for up to a week.
 This marinade should be enough for 6 cheesesteaks.

 Steak cooking: add 1/3 pound of thinly sliced steak to a small bowl.
-Stir 2 tablespoons of fire marinade in with the meat.
+Stir 2 tablespoons of fire marinade into the meat.
 Mix well to incorporate the marinade all over the steak.

 Cook the steak for around 6 minutes or so.
 Try to use your spatula to break the meat up a little while it is cooking.